 An equatorial mount is more complicated.
 It sits at an angle so that one axis points at the celestial pole (the part of the sky above the Earth’s pole).
 This is so that the mount can track objects in the sky by rotating in just one axis.

 Both altazimuth and equatorial mounts can be GOTO.
 A GOTO mount is driven in both axes by small motors that point the telescope at objects in the sky for you, controlled by a hand controller.
 The motors will then track the object and keep it centred in the eyepiece for long periods of time.
 The controller generally contains a database of thousands of objects.
 You go through an alignment routine at the start of every observing session to tell the mount where it is pointing, which requires you to be able to identify a small number of bright stars.
-It’s a gadget but it’s fun.
+It’s a gadget, it’s fun, but also useful if you find it hard to locate fainter objects because of light pollution.

 A word about aperture, magnification, focal length and f-ratios